python-cmd2/cmd2/docs/hooks.rst

 were registered.
 You can register a function more than once, and it will be called each time it was registered.

-Postparsing, precomamnd, and postcommand hook methods share some common ways to influence the command processing loop.
+Postparsing, precommand, and postcommand hook methods share some common ways to influence the command processing loop.

 If a hook raises a ``cmd2.EmptyStatement`` exception: